d2l-ai/d2l-en/chapter_attention-mechanisms/attention-functions.md

 a softmax operation.
 As a result,
 we obtained
-a valid probability distribution (attention weights) over values that are paired with keys.
+a probability distribution (attention weights) over values that are paired with keys.
 In the end,
 the output of the attention pooling